 This course provides an introduction to environmental management and treats it as an interdisciplinary study, combining ideas and information from the sciences (such as biology, chemistry and geology), mathematics, safety and occupational health in order to present general principles of the comprehensive management of environmental concerns within general industry practice.
-This course also focuses on the interdependency between the disciplines of safety occupational health, fire protection, and hazardous materials and waste management.
-Prerequisites: FPST 1513, FPST 1813, CHEM 1314, STAT 2013, and ENGL 2333.
+This course also focuses on the interdependency between the disciplines of safety occupational health, fire protection, and hazardous materials and waste management to the disciplines of environmental management.
+Prerequisites: FPST 1513, FPST 1813, CHEM 1314, STAT 2013 and ENGL 2333.